FHA Loans are the most popular type of mortgage loan used by first-time home buyers.

 HUD, the U.S. Department of Housing and Urban Development implemented the guidelines for properties purchased with an FHA loan.
 Homes purchased with an FHA loan must meet certain criteria in order to be eligible.

-Free from Hazards – The property should be free from any hazards such as, lead-based paint, visible electrically wiring, etc.
+The property should be free from any hazards such as lead-based paint, visible electrically wiring, etc.

-If any items are in need of repair that affect the safety of the home must be replaced prior to the final inspection.
+If any items are in need of repair that affects the safety of the home must be replaced prior to the final inspection.
 Such items can include.

 - damaged or missing handrails